Greg Bear: Career

-Blood Music was first published as a short story (1983) and then expanded to a novel (1985).
-It has also been credited as the first account of nanotechnology in science fiction.
-More certainly, the short story is the first in science fiction to describe microscopic medical machines and to treat DNA as a computational system capable of being reprogrammed, that is, expanded and modified.
+Blood Music was first published as a short story (1983) and then expanded to a novel (1985) features nanotechnology.
 In later works, beginning with Queen of Angels and continuing with its sequel, Slant, Bear gives a detailed description of a near-future nanotechnological society.
 This historical sequence continues with Heads—which may contain the first description of a so-called "quantum logic computer"—and with Moving Mars.
 The sequence also charts the historical development of self-awareness in artificial intelligence.
 Its continuing character Jill was inspired in part by Robert A. Heinlein's self-aware computer Mycroft HOLMES in The Moon Is a Harsh Mistress (1966).

-Bear, Gregory Benford, and David Brin wrote a trilogy of prequel novels to Isaac Asimov's influential Foundation trilogy.
-Bear is credited with the middle book.
+Bear, Gregory Benford, and David Brin wrote a trilogy of prequel novels to Isaac Asimov's Foundation trilogy.
+Bear wrote the middle book named Foundation and Chaos.

-While most of Bear's work is science fiction, he has written in other fiction genres.
+While most of Bear's work is science fiction, he wrote in other fiction genres.
 Examples include Songs of Earth and Power (fantasy) and Psychlone (horror).
-Bear has described his Dead Lines, which straddles the line between science fiction and fantasy, as a "high-tech ghost story".
-He has received many accolades, including five Nebula Awards and two Hugo Awards.
+Bear described his Dead Lines, which straddles the line between science fiction and fantasy, as a "high-tech ghost story".
+He received many accolades, including five Nebula Awards and two Hugo Awards.

 Bear cited Ray Bradbury as the most influential writer in his life.
 He met Bradbury in 1967 and had a lifelong correspondence.
 As a teenager, Bear attended Bradbury lectures and events in Southern California.

 He also served on the Board of Advisors for the Museum of Science Fiction.
-Bear was also one of the five co-founders of the San Diego Comic-Con.
+Bear was one of the five co-founders of San Diego Comic-Con.